microsoft/healthvault-samples/dotNETStandard/HealthVaultProviderManagementPortal/README.md

     > ```cmd
     > powershell .\Update-WebConfig.ps1 -ApplicationId "00000000-0000-0000-0000-000000000000"
     ```
 3. Make sure the private key for the application is installed on your machine.
-See how to [create or install a certificate on MSDN](https://msdn.microsoft.com/en-us/healthvault/mt778893#_Certificates).
+See how to [create or install a certificate](https://docs.microsoft.com/en-us/healthvault/concepts/connectivity/creating-key-pairs).
 4. Build and run the solution.
     * This should automatically restore the HealthVault.NET NuGet package, and all other NuGet packages required by the project.